$\Gamma$-convergence of an Enhanced Finite Element Method for Mani\`a's and Foss's Problems Exhibiting the Lavrentiev Gap Phenomenon: Introduction

-The LGP is a difficult issue to address in the calculus of variations because it can happen not only for non-convex energy functionals but also for convex ones.
+The LGP is a difficult issue to address in the calculus of variations because it can occur not only for non-convex energy functionals but also for convex ones.
 Moreover, no general characterization of the LGP is known in the literature; consequently, it is often studied on a case-by-case basis.
-The LGP is of great interest in analysis as it provides difficult and intriguing problems to study in addition to its having important applications in materials science.
-The LGP is also of great interest in numerical analysis because developing robust and convergent numerical methods for such problems has practical interest of providing means to compute their solutions.
-However, it has been known that achieving such a goal is not only difficult but also intriguing.
-For example, it is well known that the standard finite element method fails to give convergence to a minimizer: that is, if $X_h$ denotes a linear conforming finite element space with respect to the uniform mesh over $(0,1)$ with mesh size $h>0$ that matches the boundary conditions of $\Alg$, then
+The LGP is of great interest in analysis, as it provides difficult and intriguing problems to study, in addition to having important applications in materials science.
+It is also of great interest in numerical analysis because developing robust and convergent numerical methods for such problems has practical significance in providing means to compute their solutions.
+However, it is known that achieving such a goal is not only difficult but also intriguing.
+For example, it is well known that the standard finite element method fails to give convergence to a minimizer: that is, if $X_h$ denotes a conforming linear finite element space with respect to the uniform mesh over $(0,1)$ with mesh size $h>0$ that matches the boundary conditions of $\Alg$, then

 because $X_h\subset \Alg \cap W^{1, \infty}(0, 1)$.
-We also refer the reader to \cite{carstensen2009computation} for a discussion of this issue for general conforming finite element methods, and \cite{ortner2011nonconforming} for an analogous discussion for non-conforming finite element methods.
-An important message out of this discussion is that if we want to use a conforming finite element method to overcome the LGP, we cannot use the original functional $J$ as an approximate functional to design a convergent numerical method.
+We also refer the reader to \cite{carstensen2009computation} for a discussion of this issue for general conforming finite element methods, and \cite{ortner2011nonconforming} for an analogous discussion regarding non-conforming finite element methods.
+An important message from this discussion is that if we want to use a conforming finite element method to overcome the LGP, we cannot use the original functional $J$ as an approximate functional to design a convergent numerical method.